mikigom/Awesome-Deep-Colorization/README.md

 - Structural Consistency and Controllability for Diverse Colorization (ECCV18)
 - Coloring with Words: Guiding Image Colorization Through Text-based Palette Generation (ECCV18)
 - Interactive Deep Colorization with Simultaneous Global and Local Inputs (ICASSP19)
+- Tag2Pix: Line Art Colorization Using Text Tag With SECat and Changing Loss (ICCV19)

 ## Colorization as Proxy Task
 - Colorization as a Proxy Task for Visual Understanding (CVPR17)